tryton/tryton/doc/index.rst

 extensive list of the fields, most of them are optional:

 - Party: The customer.
+- Contact: The contact who placed the order.
 - Address: The main address of the customer.
 - Description: The description of the lead/opportunity.
 - Number: The internal reference of the lead/opportunity (will be generated